tymyrddin/purple/source/docs/audits/iso27001/flag.md

 The PDCA cycle never stops.
 Each iteration builds on previous learning, creating upward spiral of improvement rather than static maintenance.

+Each loop is also a model validation cycle.
+Plan encodes what the organisation currently believes about its risks and what controls are appropriate.
+Do tests whether those beliefs hold in practice.
+Check surfaces where they do not.
+Act corrects the model.
+An ISMS treated as a compliance maintenance mechanism stays technically conformant but gradually diverges from the actual risk environment.
+An ISMS treated as continuous model testing becomes more accurate over time: a better description of what the organisation actually faces and what actually protects it.

 ## Staying on the summit: Key success factors

 Maintaining ISO 27001 certification long-term requires more than meeting requirements.
 It requires embedding security